Alcohol and Depression Strong Co-occurring Connection

 Signs & Symptoms of Depression

-While many people may feel down or sad from time to time, a depression diagnosis would mean experiencing the below symptoms for at least two weeks.
+While many people may feel down or sad sometimes, a depression diagnosis would mean experiencing the below symptoms for at least two weeks.
 The signs and symptoms of depression include:

 - Feelings of hopelessness